rootwork/rootwork.org/hugo/content/blog/2014-03-15/index.md

   - nonprofit technology
 tags:
   - social change
-keywords: # For SEO
-  - advocacy
-  - online advocacy
-  - activism
-  - nptech
-  - nonprofit technology
-  - social change
+keywords: # Extra keywords in addition to the above, for SEO.
-  - social justice
+  -

 # Archive taxonomy terms (auto-generated)
 year: '2014'